Monument Valley Navajo Tribal Park

 Monument Valley: Recognisable Before You Arrive

 The self-guided Valley Drive is a 17-mile unpaved loop through the main formation area.
-In a standard hire car on a dry day, it’s fine.
+In a standard hire car on a dry day, it works fine.
 After rain, the red clay becomes extremely slippery and 4WD is useful.
-Allow 1.5-2 hours to complete the loop with stops.
+Allow 1.5-2 hours with stops.

-The section beyond the self-guided loop requires a licensed Navajo guide.
-Several operators work from the visitor centre, charging $50-100 per person for 2-3 hour tours by jeep or horseback.
-This gets you to Mystery Valley, where there are Ancestral Puebloan cliff dwellings, and areas like Hub of the Earth that the drive loop doesn’t cover.
-The guides provide context about Navajo history and culture that the visitor centre boards don’t.
+The area beyond the self-guided loop requires a licensed Navajo guide.
+Operators from the visitor centre charge $50-100 per person for 2-3 hour jeep or horseback tours, covering Mystery Valley (with Ancestral Puebloan cliff dwellings) and areas like Hub of the Earth that the drive loop doesn’t reach.
+The guides provide context about Navajo history and land use that the visitor centre boards don’t attempt.

 Staying